Lojemiru/Chameleon/README.md

 Want to help out?
 Here's what I'm aiming to do next with this tool:

 - Backport shader and associated scripts to GameMaker: Studio 1.4.
-- Add imagery to documentation.
+- Add a drawbacks/Q&A wiki page.
 - Add some form of safety check/warning on palette overlaps during compression.

 ## Attribution